 The Lower Gallery and the Gallery of Kings

-On top of the three portals is the lower gallery dating from 1235, which is lavishly decorated with archways and small columns.
-This gallery is lined with large openings which lit the central nave of the cathedral before the great organ was installed.
+On top of the three portals is the lower gallery dating from 1235.
+It features a lavish decoration of archways and small columns.
+This gallery is lined with large openings which lit the central nave of the cathedral… however before the installation of the great organ.

-There are galleries reminiscent of Notre-Dame de Reims and Notre-Dame de Paris Cathedrals (the statues of which were made in the 19th century).
+There are galleries reminiscent of Notre-Dame de Reims and Notre-Dame de Paris Cathedrals (although their statues date back to the 19th century only).

 The West Rose Window

-The upper parts of the towers date from the 14th and 15th centuries and are not of equal height (height of the north tower: 68.19m for the north tower and 61.70m for the south tower).
+The upper parts of the towers date from the 14th and 15th centuries, They are not of equal height:

 The top of the south tower is of a Rayonnant Gothic style while the north tower is of a Flamboyant Gothic style.
-The two towers are flanked by a little quadrangular turret at the side buttresses, each containing a spiral staircase.
+On their sides is a little quadrangular turret at the side buttresses, each containing a spiral staircase.